omidnikrah/profile-activity-generator/README.md

 # Profile Activity Generator

-Generate custom profile activity for your profile README
+Generate custom profile activity for your profile READMEs

 🚧 Work In Progress